SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-specifications.md

 The user may add new modelling specifications to the *Workspace* window.
-To do this, go to the *Modelling* section, right click on the tramo or regarima item in the specifications node and select *New* from the local menu.
+To do this, go to the *Modelling* section, right click on the tramo or regarima item in the *specifications* node and select *New* from the local menu.
 The user may add new modelling specifications to the *Workspace* window.
 To do this, go to the *Modelling* section, right click on the *tramo* or *regarima* item in the *specifications* node and select *New* from the local menu.
+The default values of the parameters can be changed by the user.
+The possible options are discribed [here](../reference-manual/modelling-spec-tramo.html) for Tramo and [here](../reference-manual/modelling-spec-arima.html) for RegArima.

 {: .text-center.image-wrapper}